Tag Archives: Industrial Wastewater Treatment

 0,1-0,5

-The use of the AVS-100 magnetic mill in wastewater treatment from electroplating plants reduces the concentration of heavy metals to values not exceeding the maximum permissible concentration accepted in the European Union.
+The use of the AVS-100 vortex layer device in wastewater treatment from electroplating plants reduces the concentration of heavy metals to values not exceeding the maximum permissible concentration accepted in the European Union.
 It achieves complete absence of nickel and hexavalent chromium in the treated water and shows the possibilities of future use of the vortex layer devices in countries with more stringent demands for hexavalent chromium and nickel concentrations.

 Wastewater treatment is immediate and does not require high expenditure of reagents.
 The sedimentation with the AVS occurs much faster than with a stirrer.

-Improving the efficiency of industrial wastewater treatment in the electromagnetic nano-mill
+Improving the efficiency of industrial wastewater treatment in the vortex layer device

 The environmental protection measures include saving the planet’s water resources and management of used resources which occupy large areas.
 Especially important is the treatment or industrial wastewater, among which the wastewater of chemical, engineering, food, instrument, petrochemical and other industries poses the greatest danger to the environment.